xmehaut/reactjs-typescript-jspm/README.md

 Create the **main.tsx** file and write such a code :

-	// react-dom is used to make the bridge between React and the browser DOM import * as ReactDom from 'react-dom';
+	// react-dom is used to make the bridge between React and the browser DOM import * as React from 'react';
+	import * as ReactDOM from 'react-dom';

 	// it is the main entry point called by the html file export function main(el: HTMLElement): void {
 		 // in this example, we create only  simple div code which will be
 		 // put under <div id='content'> </div> defined in index.html
 	    var divcode = <div> dummy </div>
-	    ReactDom.render(divcode, el);
+	    ReactDOM.render(divcode, el);
 	}

 ## Use a material-ui component

-Create a view.tsx file along the main.tsx file.
+Create a myview.tsx file along the main.tsx file.

 	// importing the module React and the material component FlatButton import * as React from 'react';